 - Include a car sticker or decal in the shape of their pet that they can include on their rear or side windows.

-- Write a card that includes words of comfort, assuring them things will be okay and that you’re there to support them they need.
+- Write a card that includes words of comfort, assuring them things will be okay and that you’re there to support them.

 - Give a small potted plant (real or fake) in a pot engraved with their pet’s image.
 You can also decorate or paint the pot with paw prints, collars, pet toys, or their pet’s name.